-If you, a family member or someone you know is struggling with opioid use (including, but not limited to, morphine, methadone, oxycodone, and heroin) resources are available:
+If you or someone you know is struggling with opioid use, including, but not limited to, morphine, oxycodone (like Percocet), hydrocodone (like Vicodin) and heroin, resources are available:

 The Task Force is charged with developing a comprehensive and coordinated plan to reduce opioid abuse, dependence and overdose in Philadelphia and draft a report of findings and recommendations for action to the Mayor.
 Take a look for updates, resources, statistics and more.